EmanMane/RPR-Tutorial1/README.md

 # RPR-Tutorial1
-Tutorial 1 - Course name: "Development of software solutions"
+Tutorial 1 on course "Development of software solutions"

 University of Sarajevo Faculty of Electrical Engineering Sarajevo Subject: Development of software solutions 2022/2023